-This Hearty Tuscan Salad has it all: colour, crunch, and contrast.
-It's loaded with healthy greens and bold Mediterranean flavours from prosciutto, dates, walnuts and gorgonzola cheese.
+This Hearty Tuscan Salad with Gorgonzola Dressing has it all: colour, crunch, and contrast.
+It's loaded with healthy greens like kale, radicchio and romaine and it has bold Mediterranean flavours from prosciutto, dates, walnuts and gorgonzola cheese.

 - This is a chopped salad, so be sure to slice all the ingredients into bite-sized pieces that are easy to manage.